Explore our history: St. Joseph Lighthouse tours | Southwestern Michigan Tourist Council

 Lighthouse tour information

 It’s actually very easy to learn about the lighthouse!
 The inner lighthouse is open for a free introductory tour through the main level and the exhibit inside.
 Experiences that grant more access beyond that are ticketed.
-The information reflects the 2023 summer season, visit the Heritage Museum Lighthouse Tour website for more information.
-Tours may be canceled weather permitting for the safety of our guests.
+The information reflects this year's summer season, visit the Heritage Museum Lighthouse Tour website for more information.
+Tours may be canceled due to the weather or lake conditions for the safety of our guests.

 Hours